wajihaparvez/docs-content/troubleshoot/elasticsearch/diagnosing-unknown-repositories.md

   - https://www.elastic.co/guide/en/elasticsearch/reference/current/diagnosing-unknown-repositories.html
 ---

-# Diagnosing unknown repositories [diagnosing-unknown-repositories]
+# Diagnose unknown repositories [diagnosing-unknown-repositories]

 When a snapshot repository is marked as "unknown", it means that an {{es}} node is unable to instantiate the repository due to an unknown repository type.
 This is usually caused by a missing plugin on the node.
 Make sure each node in the cluster has the required plugins by following the following steps: